Cromology, a leading multinational in decorative paint, optimises its operations with a new distribution centre in the province of Pisa

 - Distribution of the product: depending on whether the product is aimed at wholesale or retail sale.

 - Product rotation.

 - Receipt and dispatch: entry and exit tasks were separated into different areas and docks.
 This way there is no interference between the two operations.

 All areas have very similar characteristics.
 They are composed of drive-in racking for consumer product reserves and conventional racks for medium and low consumption items, dedicating the lower levels to picking.
 Operators use order-picking machines placed at an average height that facilitate the access to the goods in an ergonomic positioning.

-To ensure the safety of both the employees and the elements that make up the installation is one of the most important prerequisites for Cromology.
+To ensure the safety of both the employees and the elements that make up the warehouse is one of the most important prerequisites for Cromology.
 Their goal is to reduce the number of accidents to zero, something that is present and visible in all their production centres and facilities.

 9 m high conventional racks form the central part of the warehouse.
 This very versatile system allows the deposit of any type, volume and variable weight load unit, including pallets and other smaller sized load units.

 In all the storage areas in the logistics centre picking is done directly from the pallets at the lower levels.
 Operators use order picker machines that reach 3 m high.
 For lower consumption products, shelves with electro welded wire mesh were set up and also separators.
 Reserve stock is stored at the higher levels.

 As an additional safety measure, an underpass that passes through the racks crosswise was opened up and fulfils the function of the emergency exit, in addition to facilitating the flow of goods.
 The bays on top of the security underpass are lined with mesh to prevent the fall of materials.